-- B. Least-Cost Procurement shall be cost-effective, less than the cost of supply, reliable, prudent, and environmentally responsible.
-Least Cost Procurement that is specifically Energy Efficiency Procurement shall also be lower than the cost of additional energy supply. - C. When preparing any cost test or resource assessment, including using the RI Framework the RI Test, the following principles will be applied: - i Efficiency as a Resource.
+- A. Least-Cost Procurement shall be cost-effective, reliable, prudent, and environmentally responsible.
+Least-Cost Procurement that is specifically Energy Efficiency Procurement shall also be lower than the cost of additional energy supply. - B. When preparing any cost test or resource assessment, including the RI Test, the following principles will be applied: - i Efficiency as a Resource.
 EE is one of many resources that can be deployed to meet customers' needs.
 It should, therefore, be compared with both sSupply-side and demand-side alternative energy resources should be compared in a consistent and comprehensive manner. - ii.
 Energy Policy Goals.
-Rhode Island's cost effectiveness Cost tests should be created using the RI Framework and account for its-applicable policy goals, as articulated in legislation, PUC orders, regulations, guidelines, and other policy directives.
-Cost tests should show which RI Framework categories are applicable to the cost test and which are not. - m.
+Rhode Island's cost effectiveness Cost tests should be created using the RI Framework and account for its applicable policy goals, as articulated in legislation, PUC orders, regulations, guidelines, and other policy directives.
+Cost tests should show which RI Framework categories are applicable to the cost test and which are not. - ii.
 Hard-to-Quantify Impacts.
 Efficiency assessment practices Cost tests should account for all relevant, important impacts, even those that are difficult to quantify and monetize.
-Where applicable cost or benefit categories cannot be fully quantified, such categories should be estimated, described as a range, directionally described, or qualitatively described via narrative assessed. - iv.
+Where applicable cost or benefit categories cannot be quantified, such categories should be qualitatively assessed. - iv.
 Symmetry.
 Efficiency assessment practices Cost tests should be symmetrical, for example, by including both costs and benefits for each relevant type of impact. - v.
 Forward Looking.
 Analysis of the impacts of efficiency investments should be forward-looking, capturing the difference between costs and benefits that would occur over the life of efficiency measures the investments with those that would occur absent the efficiency investments.
-Sunk costs and benefits are not relevant to a cost-effectiveness analysis. - vi.
-Transparency.
-Efficiency assessment practices Cost tests should be completely transparent, and should fully document and reveal all relevant inputs, assumptions, methodologies, and results.
+Sunk costs and benefits are not relevant to a cost-effectiveness analysis. - vi Transparency.
+Efficiency assessment practices Cost tests should be completely transparent, and should fully document and reveal all relevant inputs, assumptions, methodologies, and results. - C. Cost-Effective - i The PUC shall determine cost-effectiveness in a manner consistent with the PUC's Guidance Document issued in Docket No. 4600A. - ii.
+The distribution company shall assess the cost-effectiveness of measures, programs, and portfolios of Least-Cost Procurement according to the Rhode Island Benefit Cost Test (RI Test) that was approved by the Public Utilities Commission (PUC) in Docket 4600.
+All categories of the RI Test are applicable, although some categories may have no or unknown value.
+The distribution company shall, after consultation with the Council, propose provide the specific benefits and costs from the Rhode Island Benefit Cost Framework to be reported, and benefit- and costfactors to be included, in determining the RI Test ratio. and include them in Energy Efficiency Plans.
+These benefits should include resource impacts, non-energy impacts, distribution system impacts, economic development impacts, and the value of greenhouse gas reductions, as described below.
+The accrual of specific non-energy impacts to only certain programs or technologies, such as income eligible programs or combined heat and power, may be considered.